-- 2.4 This policy and procedures should be read in conjunction with - London Safeguarding Children Procedures 7th edition (2022) - Working Together to Safeguard Children 2018 (with Dec 2020 update) - DfE Keeping children safe in education 2023 - DfE Teaching Online Safety 2019 - School online safety policy (including filtering and monitoring) - Schools Code of Conduct - Staff Acceptable Use Agreement - 2.5 The safeguarding of children is everyone's business and schools have a responsibility under Section 175 of the Education Act 2002 to safeguard and promoting the welfare of children.
-This includes
+- 2.4 This policy and procedures should be read in conjunction with - London Safeguarding Children Procedures 7th edition (2024) - Working Together to Safeguard Children 2023 - DfE Keeping children safe in education 2024 - DfE Teaching Online Safety 2019 - School online safety policy (including filtering and monitoring)

-- Preventing the impairment of children's mental or physical health or development - Protecting children from maltreatment - Ensuring children grow up in circumstances consistent with the provision of safe and effective care.
+- Staff Code of Conduct Safeguarding children - Staff Acceptable Use Agreement - 2.5 The safeguarding of children is everyone's business and schools have a responsibility under Section 175 of the Education Act 2002 to safeguard and promoting the welfare of children.
+This includes - Preventing the impairment of children's mental or physical health or development - Protecting children from maltreatment - Ensuring children grow up in circumstances consistent with the provision of safe and effective care.

-Keeping Children Safe in Education (KCSIE), 2023 states that
+Keeping Children Safe in Education (KCSIE), 2024 states that